swaziloo/halloween/creatureControl/README.md

 * You do not need to fill the board.
 It is perfectly acceptable to install only the connections and components you intend to use.
 * If you are installing the USB-C socket, do that first and test the electrical connections.
 Every other component is easier to hand solder.
 * The RP2040-Zero can be powered by its USB-C connection or the board 5v power, but it will not provide power to the steppers, servos, or DFPlayer (since v1.2).
 LEDs and sensors draw power from the RP2040-Zero 3V3.
 * The C1 capacitor is intended to smooth out the 5v supply for the board.
-C2-C6 provide demand power for their nearby stepper or servo.
-Only install caps for those you intend to connect.
+C2-C6 & C11 provide demand power for their nearby stepper, servo, or DFPlayer Mini.
+Only install these caps for the components you intend to connect.
 ___

 ## Testing ##